TomasBoda/agent-lang/thesis.md

     property closest_person = min(agents(person) => p => dist(p.x, p.y, x, y));
 }
 ```
-The above example uses a lambda expression to retrieve an agent of type `person` which is closest to the current person.
+The above example uses the `min` function together with a lambda expression to retrieve an agent instace of type `person` which is closest to the current person.
 We can now use the `closest_person` property to retrieve the agent's property values.
 ```
 agent person 10 {
     const is_married = prob(0.5);